shapesmusic/Shapes-Basics-Draft/writing/chord-and-key-levels.md

 When we think about it in these terms, the anchor note is like the song's *key note*, and the changing bass notes represent changing chords&mdash;they are chord-level anchors.
 But where do shapes play into all of this?
 Are there also shapes that can change independently at the chord and key levels, and that have a relationship to one another?

 In order for a bass note to represent a chord, it has to be taken along with its shape.
 The combination of the shape and the chord-level anchor give us a context that can fully describe the chord.
 But it is only in the sense that the other notes of the shape are also tensions to the chord-level anchor that they have a relationship to the key-level anchor.
-The shape itself represents a different experience entirely&mdash;the experience of notes that feel like they fit with the song at that particular moment.
+The shape itself represents a different experience entirely&mdash;the experience of notes that feel like they fit or don't fit with the song at that particular moment.

 So you are playing in a shape, there are changing chord-level anchors within that shape, or across changing shapes, that organize all the other notes into tensions that pull both to the chord-level anchor, and to the key-level anchor.
 Each note in the song has a feeling of tension at these two different levels, and also, independently has the feeling that it fits or doesn't fit with the shape.